GoogleCloudPlatform/aactl/examples/cloud-build/README.md

 # aactl as builder in Google Cloud Build (GCB)

 In addition to being used as a CLI, `aactl` can also be used as a builder.
+To run in GCB, aactl requires that the service account (Cloud Build Service Account) running the build have `containeraalnysis.admin` permissions to create notes and occurrences.

 ## Adding aactl step to your pipeline